 The result is a few big growers and a bevy of small and midsize strawberry farms.
 USDA's 2017 Agriculture Census numbers put the average for California at 55.9 acres, and O’Donnell estimates that growers who contract their crop with shippers most often have about 60 to 80 acres.

 Ag Census data also puts the average Florida strawberry farm at about 50 acres.
-But Kenneth Parke, executive director of the Florida Strawberry Growers Association says there are probably fewer than 65 farms marketing strawberries commercially in Florida, and their size averages about 150 acres.
+But Kenneth Parker, executive director of the Florida Strawberry Growers Association says there are probably fewer than 65 farms marketing strawberries commercially in Florida, and their size averages about 150 acres.

 Parke says that, unlike the California trend to leasing, most Florida strawberry farms own the land under their crops, and they rotate their fields for spring crops — cantaloupe, melons, eggplant, etc. — harvested through May.